 On the other side is the payoff to the individual — new ideas gained, shortcuts learned.
 One of the early research findings about online/shared calendaring from the early-to-mid 1990s was this same idea of "it costs the individual but benefits the organization (specifically the manager)."
 Writing for the Harvard Business Review blog network, Tammy Erickson talks about the role of organizational hubs to encourage and enhance collaboration.

 My Favorite Knowledge Management Story and its Lessons Learned for Today

 Knowledge management has been around for over twenty years now.
 This is also one of the clearest cases I have seen of an organization moving to a knowledge-based business model and then aligning its knowledge management system to directly support this new model.
 In the 1990s, Ryder’s management began to notice important changes in the company’s markets.
 A key part of this strategy would be to move to a more knowledge-based business model.

 It got me thinking again about parallels between how the brain manages knowledge and how organisations manage knowledge.
 I think a holistic approach to knowledge management which mirrors the brain will pay attention to breadth, depth, living connections and reflection.
 I believe that an effective knowledge management strategy will creatively combine each of these components in a way which is balanced to the current and future needs of the business.

 FEBRUARY 22, 2016

 Not long ago I noticed a query in the SIKM Leaders Yahoo Group about knowledge audits and knowledge mapping.
 The query began with the phrase “I am new to KM and have the daunting opportunity of developing a KM program in an organization full of knowledge hoarders and folks resistant to change.
-Have knowledge about KM.
+As long as there are people out there charged with trying to get control of knowledge stocks and flows in an organization, there will be a need for KM.